Happy new year, blog friends. As 2018 winds to a close, I’m taking a look back on some of my blog highlights from the past year.

 In other blog-related news, I made my first-ever IGTV video this year.
 It didn’t exactly break the internet with the number of views, but it was fun/frightening to try something new.

-I’m not sure how serious I am about getting into IGTV, as filming myself is waaay outside of my comfort zone, as you can probably tell by my not-quite-Oscar-worthy on-camera performance.
-But as somebody who was a print newspaper designer for too many years, the fear of getting left behind (again) is a strong motivator to adapt to new media.
+I’m not sure how serious I am about getting into IGTV, as filming myself is a little outside of my comfort zone, as you can probably tell by my not-quite-Oscar-worthy on-camera performance, but I love a challenge.

 For Christmas this year, my newlywed son, who is also a filmmaker, set up a little photo/video studio for me in my basement.
 It’s very simple, but it’s got lights in all the right places and an actual tripod for my phone/camera to sit on, so my signature move of shooting with one wobbly hand whilst I attempt to demonstrate something with my slightly-less-wobbly other hand may be a thing of the past.